 Kiev’s parks is also home to the Holodomor Genicide monument which is fascinating because of its intricate iron work crosses.
-But remember it isn’t just something to look at.
 The museum is actually underneath it and it really is one not to be missed!
 For more information on Holodomor Genicide Museum click here.

 Entrance to Pechersk Lavra and views of The Motherland Monument

 Just around the corner from the Holodomor Genicide Museum is the entrance to Pechersk Lavra, the number one tourist destination for people travelling to Kiev.
 To find you more about Pechersk Lavra click here.

 It’s from here you can also experience some great views of The Motherland Monument.
 The Motherland Monument was to commemorate the Soviet Union defeating Nazi Germany.
 It is made of titanium and stands 62 meters high, making it the 24th tallest statue in the world.

 Volodymyrska Hill – Kiev’s Parks

 St Michael’s Monastery

 Volodymyrska Hill gives direct access to the back of St Michael’s Monastery after you have taken in some more breathtaking views over greater Kiev.
 Then leave from the front entrance under the bell tower and take a stroll over to St Sophia’s too!
 To find out more about Kiev’s amazing churches, cathedrals and monasteries click here!